Lipotropin: Use in pain relief

+similar to or characteristic of morphine.

 Use in sport

+Lipotropin is on the Prohibited List of substances by the World Anti Doping Agency.
 Lipotropin has also, under its alternate name AOD-9604 (Anti-Obesity Drug-9604), been connected with controversies in Australian Rules Football.
 Allegations have arisen around the use of the drug and its administration to players of the Essendon Football Club in the Essendon Football Club supplements saga, including weekly administration to players in the 2012 season.
 The matters are currently under investigation due to the relationship between Lipotropin and growth hormones, as noted by club medical staff.

 Clinical trials

 In 2020 AOD-9604 underwent clinical trials into its use for the treatment of pain.